 First of all, you have to generate your own Firebase SDK admin key.
 Basically, it’s a JSON file with your Firebase project credentials.
 You’ll need it for server-side authorization (more information).

 Login into your Firebase console.
 Go to Project settings -> Service accounts and then click Generate new private key button.

 Generate and save the file.
 We’ll use it in the next steps.

 Put generated Firebase Admin SDK JSON file inside your Spring Boot project files (if you don’t have one you can generate it here).

-In my case I created google folder inside src/main/resources.
-Then, in my application.properties, I added new key/value pair containing file path.
+In my case, I created a google folder inside src/main/resources.
+Then, in my application.properties, I added a new key/value pair containing a file path.

 Now we’ll need Firebase dependencies here so let’s add some.
 I was using Maven as a dependency manager.
 In my pom.xml I added:

 Now we have to initialize our Firebase application.
 This is the time to use our app.firebase-configuration-file.
 I used @Value annotation to inject the path value to the String field.

 The initialize() method is being called on application start-up thanks to @PostConstruct annotation.

 The next step is to prepare our push notifications service class.